NotTheDr01ds/nushell.github.io/book/style_guide.md

   - Using a space after the opening bracket _IS RECOMMENDED WHEN_ there is not a parameter list.
   - Using a space before the closing bracket _IS RECOMMENDED_
   - Using a single space after the `|parameter list|` _IS RECOMMENDED_
+  - Providing an empty parameter list _IS ONLY RECOMMENDED WHEN_ the closure could otherwise be mistaken for a record.
   - Defining an empty closure as `{||}` _IS RECOMMENDED_

   ::: details Example